 Wondering about options for intensive video therapy due to COVID-19?
-We are booking video-based intensive therapy now.
-Prefer to wait for face-to-face counseling.
+We are booking video-based intensive therapy now for clients residing in California or New York.
+Prefer to wait for face-to-face counseling?
 Complete your phone screen now to discuss treatment options and explore flexible rescheduling options.

 Now available in two locations: